telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 ## ChartSeriesDescriptor

 ChartSeriesProvider allows you to use a generic descriptor that gives you more flexibility and it can be used with all chart series.
 This is the base __ChartSeriesDescriptor__ class.
-The descriptor doesn't expose value properties and it does not expect specific type of series, so you can define all you need in its style.
+The descriptor doesn't expose value properties and it does not expect a specific type of series, so you can define all you need in its style.

 #### __[XAML] Example 1: A ChartSeriesDescriptor that describes a RangeSeries__
 {{region radchartview-features-chartseriesprovider_01}}